theplatypus/test-pages/docs/index.md

 g.adjacency_matrix(canonic = True) == h.adjacency_matrix(canonic = True)
 # True
 ```

 ## Citation

-If you use or fork `scott` in further works, please consider citing the following :
+If you use or fork `scott` in further works, please cite the following :

 ```
 @inproceedings{bloyet:hal-02314658,